hhsa/resourcecenter/README.md

 ## Directory Structure

-Within the directory you'll find the following folders and files, logically grouping common assets and providing precompiled and minified variations.
-You'll see something like this:
+Within the directory you'll find the following folders and files.
+SRC assets/css folder is compiled with PostCSS plugins into the Dist assets/css folder.
+JS will be compiled soon.
+Images are compressed in the gulp file.

 ```
 hhsa/